shawwn/website/jaxtpu.md

 Now I was *real* impressed.

 If it sounds weird that I'm so easily impressed, it's because, you godda understand: until now, TPUs were a complete pain in the ass to use.
 I kept my feelings to myself, because I understood that the Cloud TPU team were working hard to improve TPUs, and the TFRC support team was wonderful, and I had so many TPUs to play with.
-But holy moly, if you were expecting of the above examples to *just work* on *the first try* when using Tensorflow V1 on TPUs, you were in for a rude awakening.
+But holy moly, if you were expecting any of the above examples to *just work* on *the first try* when using Tensorflow V1 on TPUs, you were in for a rude awakening.
 And if you thought "Well, Tensorflow v2 is supposedly a lot better, right?
 Surely I'll be able to do basic things without worrying...."

 ... no. Not even close.
 Not until Jax + TPU VMs.